scorpido74/azure-docs.nl-nl/articles/synapse-analytics/spark/apache-spark-performance-hyperspace.md

 // Start your Spark session
 spark

 // Disable BroadcastHashJoin, so Spark will use standard SortMergeJoin.
-Currently hyperspace indexes utilize SortMergeJoin to speed up query. spark.conf.set("spark.sql.autoBroadcastJoinThreshold", -1)
+Currently, Hyperspace indexes utilize SortMergeJoin to speed up query. spark.conf.set("spark.sql.autoBroadcastJoinThreshold", -1)

 // Verify that BroadcastHashJoin is set correctly